 Big Bucks Means Expensive Hobbies

-Let's first look at the hobbies of our higher-income participants.
-Fitness ranked second, followed by reading, traveling, and attending live events such as concerts and plays.
+For higher-income participants, fitness ranked second, followed by reading, traveling, and attending live events such as concerts and plays.

 Interestingly, in a recent poll of super-wealthy individuals – defined as those with assets of $30 million or more, 31% said traveling was high on their list.
 And given the level of resources the ultra-wealthy have at their disposal, collecting art and fine wine were also favorite pastimes.

-For both middle- and lower-income earners, cooking came in third.
-And since many Americans eat at least three meals each day, cooking as a hobby may also help trim a monthly food budget.
+Middle- and lower-income earners shared many hobbies like playing video games, and cooking.
+Since many Americans eat at least three meals each day, cooking as a hobby may also help trim a monthly food budget.

 A hobby that resonated with lower-income earners but not with the middle- and upper-income groups was arts and crafts.
 Purchasing supplies to make baskets, blankets, and other items are relatively inexpensive and can lead to a tidy profit if sold at craft fairs or online.